dineshpinto/market-analytics/README.md

 ![orderbook_delta_analyzer.png](images/orderbook_delta_analyzer.png)

 ### Limitations
-1. The data is almost certainly overfit.
+1. The data is almost certainly overfit, there's even a TODO to test for it ;).
 2. Needs to tested on significantly more data to draw meaningful conclusions.

 ## Open interest and funding rates
 We use a metric derived from the product of the open interest and funding rate, normalized by the market cap.
-We name this metric FOM (**F**unding rate, **O**pen Interest and **M**arket cap).
-The FOM metric indicates whether futures market participants hold a strong bias.
+The metrics name is FOM, derived from **F**unding rate, **O**pen Interest and **M**arket cap.
+The FOM metric indicates whether futures market participants hold a strong bias, generally for smaller cap projects trading on popular derivatives exchanges.
 The direction of the bias is indicated by the funding rate.
 The variation of the FOM with different projects is shown in this image below.

 The top 5 percentile of projects with the highest FOM (on 2022-04-16) are shown in the table below.